CNM07/njerimacharia.github.io/project9.md

 ---
 layout: default
 title: "From API to Dashboard: Designing an End-to-End Data Pipeline with Python, PostgreSQL & Power BI"
-description: Complete data pipeline from API extraction to PostgreSQL storage and Power BI dashboards for sales, product, and customer insights.
+description: Complete data pipeline from API extraction to PostgreSQL storage to Power BI dashboards.
 ---

 # 🏗️ From API to Dashboard: Designing an End-to-End Data Pipeline with Python, PostgreSQL & Power BI